samschott/maestral/CONTRIBUTING.md

 expires after 4 hours.
 Tests are run on `ubuntu-latest` and `macos-latest` in parallel on different accounts.

-When using the GitHub test runner, you should acquire a "lock" on the account before running tests to prevent them from interfering which each other by creating a folder `test.lock` in the root of the Dropbox folder.
+When you create a new test case, you should acquire a "lock" on the account before running tests to prevent them from interfering which each other by creating a folder `test.lock` in the root of the Dropbox folder.
 This folder should have a `client_modified` time set in the future, to the expiry time of the lock.
 Fixtures to